gakalmar/Notes/JS_Useful_Functions.md

     arr.slice(0, 3)                                     //returns items [0],[1] and [2] in a new array
     arr.slice(-2,)                                      //returns items [-2] (=semi-last) to the last item (because there is no second argument) in a new array arr.join("")                                        //joins elements from an array using what is inside the parentheses.
-Opposite of string.split("")
+Opposite of string.split("") string.repeat(n)                                    //multiply a string n times
+    Math.max(...arr)                                    // ... is the spread operator or syntax, creates a set of numbers from an array to be used as the input for Math.max(), which doesn't take arrays directly